svc333/overview/zero_downtime.md

 |  Account management  |    [Best practices for setting up your account](/docs/account?topic=account-account_setup) and [Best practices for billing and usage](/docs/billing-usage?topic=billing-usage-best-practices)     |
 {: caption="Table 1.
 Platform services" caption-side="top"}

-## High availability for services
+## High availability for services and infrastructure
 {: #services-ha}

 High availability and disaster recovery aren't universal across all services, so the type of high availability and disaster recovery that's available depends on the service that you're using.
-All {{site.data.keyword.Bluemix}} resources are hosted in data center [locations](/docs/overview?topic=overview-locations) around the world.
+All {{site.data.keyword.Bluemix_notm}} resources are hosted in data center locations around the world.
 The locations that you deploy your app to can spread workloads across data centers, and you can ensure that a failover design is in place to keep your app up and running.

+As an {{site.data.keyword.IBM_notm}} classic infrastructure (non-VPC) customer, you can order bare metal or virtual server instances (VSI) and can deploy to over 60 data centers that are located around the world in addition to several multi-zone regions with multiple availability zones.
+Whether the data centers are multi-zone (MZR) or not, all of them maintain multiple power feeds, fiber links, dedicated generators, and battery backup to avoid a single-point-of-failure (SPOF) between zones and regions.
+While all the data centers have multiple power feeds, several of the more mature sites such as AMS01, DAL05, 06, 08.
+FRA02.
+HKG02, MEX01, MIL01, PAR01,SJC01, SNG01, WDC01, and WDC03 have some 1U single socket server chassis that might not accommodate a dual power feed.
+If you have a 1U single socket server in one of these sites, you might want to consider a 2U chassis with redundant power supplies.

+For more information about the specific options for deploying your workloads, see [locations for resource deployment](/docs/overview?topic=overview-locations).

-For your infrastructure resources, you can select individual data centers to deploy resources.
-For more information about particular high availability and disaster recovery practices specific to each service, refer the documentation for that service.
+For more information about particular high availability and disaster recovery practices specific to each service or infrastructure option, refer the documentation for that service.
+{: tip}

 ## Disaster recovery
 {: #disaster-recovery}